 There may be times during your illness when you want to be left alone to sort out your own feelings.
 This can be hard for family and friends who may not understand how you feel, and want to share this difficult time with you.

 You can make it easier for them by telling them that you:

 - appreciate their support, but you need some time to yourself

 - don't feel like talking about your illness now

-- will talk to them when you feel more like talking
+- will talk to them when you feel ready

 - still care about them even if you don’t want to talk now

 Talking about your sadness

 You may be surprised that others are happy to support and listen to you once they know how sad you feel.
 People can support you by just letting you feel sad, letting you cry if you feel like it, and not trying to change how you feel.

 It may help to talk to a counsellor if you would like to share your feelings with someone, but don’t feel you’re able to talk to your friends and family.

 If your sadness doesn't go away